You are at the top of the page

 With no formal training, Lody was unprepared for a life of espionage, and MI5 quickly uncovered his true identity.
 He was captured and brought back to London to be tried by court martial.
 Lody was charged with war treason, defined as giving aid or comfort to the sovereign's enemies in wartime.
 This was unusual for espionage cases at this time.

-Carl Hans Lody on Trial
+Carl Hans Lody on trial

 Lody's court martial took place at the Middlesex Guildhall in Westminster, London on 30 October and lasted until 2 November 1914.
 During his trial, it was said that Lody looked more like a clerk than a dangerous spy.